marina8888/gas-analysis-dilution-method/README.md

 2. The graph functions file contains all functions to plot the graphs required

-3. To run, please run from the src/main folder.
+3. Code is run from the main.py file and allows dataframes to be saved as csv and graphs to be saved to a seperate folder.

 ### Standard Format
 1. The code will only work given the requirements.txt is installed to the user's environment and that the inital column headers and formats listed in the code match the spreadsheet used.
 When running the code, as initial input, please list the starting row number (as given by excel) that the data is taken from (excluding MFM calibration data rows) and the gases for which data has been transferred into the spreadsheet as 2 seperate lists - first those measured by ppmv and then those measured by %.